splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 Configure the instrumentation
 ---------------------------------------------

-For advanced configuration of the .NET automatic instrumentation, like changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.
+For advanced configuration of the .NET zero-code instrumentation, like changing trace propagation formats or changing the endpoint URLs, see :ref:`advanced-dotnet-otel-configuration`.

 Database Query Performance settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^